 This video lesson is designed for 6-12-year-old children.
-It helps to understand the importance of going out and its benefits in a child’s early development stages.
+It helps to understand the importance of field trips or going out and its benefits in a child’s early development stages.

 What does “Going Out” mean in a Montessori classroom?

 The Montessori practice of “going out” begins at the Elementary level.
-The children of age group 6-12 years are curious and want to discover the world.
-Going out helps them to learn more about a topic of interest in a small group.
-The trip is planned and prepared by the children in connection with their class lesson.
+The children in the age group 6-12 years are curious and want to discover the world.

 - It allows children to practice grace and courtesy, learning different ways to act in different social situations.